Understanding the Resale Price Method in Transfer Pricing

 Eaton Corporation Case (2017 & 2022):

-The IRS’s cancellation of Eaton’s Advance Pricing Agreements (APAs)Advance Pricing Agreements (APAs) are formal arrangements between a taxpayer, usually a multinational enterprise (MNE), and one or more tax authorities.
-These agreements pre-emptively establish the transfer pricing methods for a set of cross-border transactions over a specified period.
-APAs aim to provide certainty in tax outcomes by mitigating the risk of disputes and double taxation, which are common challenges... led to litigation over transfer pricingTransfer pricing is a fundamental concept in international taxation that defines the pricing methods and rules applied to transactions between related entities within a multinational enterprise (MNE).
+The IRS’s cancellation of Eaton’s Advance Pricing Agreements (APAs)Advance Pricing Agreements (APAs) have emerged as a critical tool for managing transfer pricing challenges.
+APAs are formal agreements between a taxpayer—often a multinational enterprise (MNE)—and one or more tax authorities that pre-determine the appropriate transfer pricing methodology for specified intercompany transactions over a set period, typically up to five years, with the possibility of renewal.
+The primary purpose of... led to litigation over transfer pricingTransfer pricing is a fundamental concept in international taxation that defines the pricing methods and rules applied to transactions between related entities within a multinational enterprise (MNE).
 In the context of tax regulations, it governs how prices for goods, services, or intangibles (such as intellectual property) are set when these items are exchanged between different branches, subsidiaries, or affiliates of... methodologies, including the resale price method.
 The Sixth Circuit ruled in favour of Eaton, highlighting the importance of consistency in applying transfer pricingTransfer pricing is a fundamental concept in international taxation that defines the pricing methods and rules applied to transactions between related entities within a multinational enterprise (MNE).
 In the context of tax regulations, it governs how prices for goods, services, or intangibles (such as intellectual property) are set when these items are exchanged between different branches, subsidiaries, or affiliates of... methods and documenting compliance.

 Click here to read our summary of this case